liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

         </servers>

-3. Using your command prompt, navigate to the `liferay-portal-maven-[version]` directory.
+3. Using your command prompt, navigate to the `liferay-portal-maven-[version]` directory, or to your time-stamped Liferay Portal artifacts directory.
 This is the root directory extracted from the Liferay artifacts zip file.
+Or navigate to your time-stamped Liferay Portal artifacts directory, if you built the artifacts from source.

 4. Create a `build.[user name].properties` file (e.g.,
 `build.jbloggs.properties`) in your `liferay-portal-maven-[version]` directory.